Shirley in Rebecca of Sunnybrook Farm, via

 I don't think it's a coincidence that she came up in my mind so vividly last night.
 I grew up watching Shirley Temple; her films are some of my earliest memories, and I have my parents to thank for recognizing the value of old movies, and trusting that Generation Y minds would have the patience to sit and watch movies that we could never get our young friends to watch with us, but that Kim and I cherished and have continued to cherish as we've grown up.

 With her passing, I will celebrate by forcing Jonathan to watch whatever movie of hers I can get my hands on.
-(Incidentally, I've just discovered, a bunch of her movies are on YouTube in full: A Little Princess, Dimples, Bright Eyes, The Little Colonel, and Heidi... ones off the top of my head that I can assuredly recommend as fantastic -- in case you're looking to remember her, or delve into her work for the first time.)
+(May I suggest A Little Princess, Dimples, Bright Eyes, The Little Colonel, or Heidi as great starting films to watch, in case you're looking to remember her, or delve into her work for the first time.)

 We'll also be drinking some Shirley Temple Blacks, because we're grown ups now, and rum makes most things more enjoyable.